Neurodivergent IB Learners: Surviving the DP Core

 The IB suits self-directed learners comfortable with ambiguity.
 Abstract reasoning motivates these learners, enabling research projects like those mentioned by researchers in their works (dates vary).
 Many learners fit this description.
 However, a growing number find this skill profile challenging.

-IB classrooms contain many neurodivergent learners.
-More learners with ADHD, autism, dyspraxia, dyscalculia and PDA take the Diploma.
-Numbers increase as IB schools improve access, and teams identify learners better.
-The DP Core presents challenges (EE, TOK, CAS).
-These components need executive function, abstract reasoning, and social initiative which some learners find difficult.
+IB classrooms include many neurodivergent learners.
+More learners with ADHD, autism, dyspraxia, dyscalculia and PDA now take the Diploma.
+Numbers are rising as IB schools improve access and identify learners more accurately.
+The DP Core (EE, TOK, CAS) can be hard because it needs executive function, abstract reasoning, and social initiative, which some learners find difficult.

 This guide is for learning support staff, SENCOs in IB schools, DP coordinators, and class teachers who supervise neurodivergent learners through the Core.
 The strategies here do not lower the intellectual bar.
 The IB Diploma is rigorous, and it should be.
 What they do is remove the hidden barriers that prevent some learners from showing what they actually know and can do.

-Practical strategies for supervisors supporting neurodivergent learners through the EE:
+Practical strategies for supervisors who support neurodivergent learners through the EE:

 Use fortnightly short check-ins, not monthly formal sessions.
 IB regulations allow supervisors to hold regular meetings.
 More frequent, shorter meetings reduce the gap between support sessions and lower the risk of a learner becoming stuck and silently disengaging.
 A 15-minute check-in every two weeks is more protective than a 45-minute session once a month.